Éternoz

 Éternoz (/fr/) is a former commune in the Doubs department in the Bourgogne-Franche-Comté region in eastern France.
 It was merged with Saraz to form Éternoz-Vallée-du-Lison on 1 January 2025.

 Geography

-Eternoz is 26 kilometres from Besancon, the department capital.
+Eternoz is 26 kilometres from Besançon, the department capital.
 It sits on the second plateau of the Jura massif at an altitude of 549 m.

-The River Vau passes through the village and plunges down a 40 meter waterfall on the edge of the village before joining the river Lison.
+The River Vau passes through the village and plunges down a 40-meter waterfall on the edge of the village before joining the river Lison.

 In 1973, the commune Éternoz absorbed the following former communes: